Review your cart

 Carpet to Tile Transitions

 Though cozy carpet floors look great in certain rooms of your home, there are places that would benefit from moisture-resistant flooring instead.
-Your silk carpet flooring may look amazing in the living room, but a different type of flooring is needed in water-prone places like the bathroom.
-Tile is an elegant and easy maintenance choice for rooms that see a lot of moisture.
+Your silk carpet flooring may look amazing in the living room, but a different type of flooring can be beneficial in water-prone places like the bathroom.
+Tile is an elegant and easy-to-maintain choice for rooms that experience a lot of moisture.

 With such a significant difference in flooring types like carpet and tile, you may be wondering how to transition between them smoothly without any difference in aesthetics or floor height.
-Fortunately, there are simple solutions to ensuring that carpet and tile flooring flow smoothly with each other.
+Fortunately, there are simple solutions to ensure that carpet and tile flooring flow evenly.

-We'll explain how transition strips work to make a carpet-to-tile transition functional as well as aesthetically pleasing.
-We'll also go over design tips and popular flooring options to ensure that your space flows between multiple flooring transitions.
+We'll explain how transition strips work to make a carpet-to-tile transition functional and aesthetically pleasing.
+We'll also go over design tips and popular flooring options to ensure your space flows between multiple flooring transitions.

 ask expert